 Senior Leadership Team

-My personal educational philosophy is very straightforward: happy and safe students are more likely to become confident and successful life-long learners.
-The ultimate goal is to develop kind, resilient, adaptable young people who are ready to make a tangible difference in the modern, complex world.
+I strongly believe that it is our goal to develop kind, adaptable and resilient young people, who are able to experience an enriching life and feel confident to be the best version of themselves.
 This goal applies to all young people, regardless of their ability, past experiences and previous learning.
 We all have different talents and it is the school’s role to nourish individuality and independence

 Mrs P. Allon